 Kubernetes on bare metal

+The following sections describe what running Kubernetes on bare metal means and the benefits it provides.
 CKS runs Kubernetes directly on bare metal GPU Nodes without any intermediary software, such as a hypervisor or virtual machine.
-This direct hardware access is the defining difference of CKS: Nodes in your cluster access their GPUs without any virtualization overhead.
+This direct hardware access is the defining difference of CKS.
+Nodes in your cluster access their GPUs without any virtualization overhead.

 - Better performance: Virtualization layers aren’t competing for hardware resources.